mattbierner/cube-gif/documentation/about.md

 ![](https://raw.githubusercontent.com/mattbierner/cube-gif/gh-pages/documentation/images/cube-slice-top.png)

-The sliced face is just another 2D surface, which we can than look at an image.
+The face of the slice is just another surface, which we can view as an image.
 Here's the image produced by the shown slice.

 ![](https://raw.githubusercontent.com/mattbierner/cube-gif/gh-pages/documentation/images/cube-slice-image.png)